-Companies use the Malcolm Baldrige National Quality Award (MBNQA) criteria to assess their progress in meeting customer needs.
-Category 7 is customer focus and satisfaction.
+Companies use the Baldrige Performance Excellence Program criteria to assess their progress in meeting customer needs.
 Customer-driven quality means that the acceptable level of quality is determined by the customer, not the provider.

-The Customer Focus and Satisfaction Category examines the company's relationship with customers and its knowledge of customer requirements and of the key quality factors that drive marketplace competitiveness.
-Also examined are the company's methods to determine customer satisfaction, current trends and levels of customer satisfaction and retention, and these results relative to competitors.
+The Customer Focus and Satisfaction category examines the company's relationship with customers and its knowledge of customer requirements and of the key quality factors that drive marketplace competitiveness.
+Also examined are the company's methods to determine customer satisfaction, current trends and levels of customer satisfaction and retention, and the results relative to competitors.